wishwisdom/corda-docs-portal/content/en/platform/corda/4.8/enterprise/deterministic-modules.md

 ## Generating the Deterministic Modules

 `jdk8u-deterministic` is a “pseudo JDK” image that we can point the Java and Kotlin compilers to.
-It downloads the `rt.jar` containing a deterministic subset of the Java 8 APIs from the Artifactory.To build a new version of this JAR and upload it to the Artifactory, see the `create-jdk8u` module.
+It downloads the `rt.jar` containing a deterministic subset of the Java 8 APIs from the Artifactory.To build a new version of this `.jar` and upload it to the Artifactory, see the `create-jdk8u` module.
 This is a standalone Gradle project within the Corda repository that will clone the `deterministic-jvm8` branch of Corda’s [OpenJDK repository](https://github.com/corda/openjdk) and then build it.
 (This currently requires a C++ compiler, GNU Make and a UNIX-like development environment.)`core-deterministic` and `serialization-deterministic` are generated from Corda’s `core` and `serialization` modules respectively using both [ProGuard](https://www.guardsquare.com/en/proguard) and Corda’s `JarFilter` Gradle plugin.
-Corda developers configure these tools by applying Corda’s `@KeepForDJVM` and `@DeleteForDJVM` annotations to elements of `core` and `serialization` as described [here](#deterministic-annotations).The build generates each of Corda’s deterministic JARs in six steps:
+Corda developers configure these tools by applying Corda’s `@KeepForDJVM` and `@DeleteForDJVM` annotations to elements of `core` and `serialization` as described [here](#deterministic-annotations).The build generates each of Corda’s deterministic `.jar` files in six steps:

-* Some *very few* classes in the original JAR must be replaced completely.
-This is typically because e original class uses something like `ThreadLocal`, which is not available in the deterministic Java APIs, and t the class is still required by the deterministic JAR.
+* Some *very few* classes in the original `.jar` must be replaced completely.
+This is typically because e original class uses something like `ThreadLocal`, which is not available in the deterministic Java APIs, and t the class is still required by the deterministic `.jar`.
 We must keep such classes to a minimum!
-* The patched JAR is analysed by ProGuard for the first time using the following rule:
+* The patched `.jar` is analysed by ProGuard for the first time using the following rule:

 ```groovy
 keep '@interface net.corda.core.KeepForDJVM { *; }'